|Photo by Jesse Goll on Unsplash|

 How many diamond ads have you seen in the last few weeks?
 How about perfume ads?
 Flowers?
 Chocolate?
 Ads for special couples' deals at restaurants and boutique hotels?

-Valentine's Day is the third largest shopping occasion of the year (topped by Christmas, Hanukkah, and other winter holidays, and Mother's Day).
+Valentine's Day is the third largest shopping occasion of the year.
 This amounts to nearly $20 billion in spending for the holiday, including gifts for pets, which account for almost $700 million.
-One article I read said that Valentine's Day is too huge for marketers to ignore, and that it's like Black Friday for florists, chocolatiers, and jewelers.
+Valentine's Day is too huge for marketers to ignore -- it's like Black Friday for florists, chocolatiers, and jewelers.

-- Acts of service (doing chores for another, noticing a need and meeting it without being asked, compromising, forgiving, dropping grudges, etc.)
+- Acts of service (doing chores for another, noticing a need and meeting it without being asked, dropping a grudge and making the first move toward resolving a dispute, etc.)

 - Words of affirmation (sincere compliments, saying "I love you" and "Thank you," giving encouragement, speaking positively instead of complaining, etc.)

-- Quality time (focused and uninterrupted attention, listening, trying to understand the other's point of view, shared activities, etc.)
+- Quality time (focused and uninterrupted attention, listening without thinking about something else, shared activities, etc.)

 - Physical touch (hugs, kisses, hand holding, pats, fist bumps, neck rubs, etc.)

 I enjoy receiving a few chocolate hearts, or a beautiful greeting card, or one perfect rose.
-But I adore having my husband's undivided attention or some help with household chores, some acupressure from my massage therapist son, a long phone call from my daughter, and "Dank you for gwilled cheese" and a hug from my grandson.
+But I adore having my husband's undivided attention or some help with household chores, some acupressure from my massage therapist son, a long phone call from my daughter, and smiles and hugs from my grandson.
 Those are gifts for any day, not just a specially designated holiday.

 May you love and be loved, today and every day.